Noureldien334/Arabic-NLP/README.md

 Note:  We have tried different lemmatizers and stemmers (e.g. Qalsadi, Snowball stemmer, ISRI stemmer and Madamira) but we have found that Farassa has outperformed all of them on Arabic words.

-Fifth, we train the model using RandomForestClassifier (RFC) on the features(description column) and labels(category column) after applying TF-IDF vectorizer then evaluated and tested the model on 30% of the dataset using new unseen data and achieve an accuracy of 73%.
+Fifth, we train the model using RandomForestClassifier (RFC) on the features(description column) and labels(category column) after applying TF-IDF vectorizer then evaluated and tested the model on 30% of the dataset using new unseen data and achieved an accuracy of 73%.